 Repaying your loan

 The first step to repaying your loan is to make all your repayments on time and in full.
 Failing to make your repayments could result in a default or late payment being listed on your credit file.
-This can negatively impact your credit score and affect your ability to acquire credit in the future.
+This can negatively impact your credit score and affect your ability to get the best rates, or even access credit in the future.

 Where possible, you should consider making extra repayments towards your loan.
 Paying more than the minimum amount required reduces the amount of interest you pay and enables you to repay your loan early.
 Remember to check with your credit provider if there are any penalties for repaying your loan early.